JakeBurchard/twcmds/README.txt

 To use twcmds you must first setup a Twitter developer account and get a consumer key and secret.
-Then edit twcmds.py under the twcmds folder and add you spefic key and secret where indicated.
+Then edit twcmds.py under the twcmds folder and add your spefic key and secret where indicated.

 Introduction
 -------------